-As you continue your travels southward along Route 66 out of Springfield, you will have to make a choice between two alignments, which are both still intact today.
+As you continue your travels southward along Route 66 out of Springfield, you will have to choose between two alignments that are still intact today.

 The pre-1930’s two-lane alignment meanders through Chatham and Auburn — where you can see a piece of brick alignment — before moving on to Thayer, Virden, Girard, Nilwood, Carlinville, Gillespie, Benld, Sawyerville, and Staunton.
 South of Staunton, the road rejoins with the later alignment.

-As you travel on down the Mother Road you’ll pass over Lake Springfield.
-A manmade lake in the 1930s, it now covers parts of the original two-lane alignment of Route 66.
+As you travel down the Mother Road, you’ll pass over Lake Springfield.
+A manmade lake in the 1930s covers parts of the original two-lane alignment of Route 66.
 When the water level is low, glimpses of the old road can still be seen.
 You might want to plan your trip to Springfield the last week in September when the enthusiastic Route 66 city holds the Route 66 Mother Road Festival every year.
 Join thousands of others to relive the good old days, see dozens of vintage automobiles and celebrate the Rock and Roll era.

 Or, as an alternative, travel through the city in late August when Springfield hosts the Illinois State Fair each year.
 Regardless of when you visit this historic city, plan on taking your time here, as there is much to see.